Persepolis Rising: Reception

 A review on Elitist Book Reviews praised the characterization in the novel, saying "Characterization in this book was on point.
 In fact, it’s likely the best they’ve done in the series.
 There were so many moments that had me holding my breath, or whispering “no…”, and seriously tearing up."
 Andrew Liptak of The Verge was slightly critical of the book, however, saying "[Persepolis Rising] does fall short in some places.
 The Laconians feel too much like a stereotypical evil empire, complete with super weapons and armored foot soldiers.
 Singh himself feels particularly naïve — it should be obvious why governments don’t want to accept Laconian rule.
 One would think a powerful military power would have a more realistic understanding of invasion forces and dealing with insurgencies.
 Even if the series is reaching for new stakes in its final arc, it’s less interesting than the nuanced politics of past books."

 Niall Alexander of Tor.com praised the dark tones and themes of the novel, saying "Though the seventh part of [The Expanse] opens on an unusually hopeful note, with humanity writ large finally united and our ever-hopeful heroes planning happy retirements, Persepolis Rising is ultimately among the darkest chapters of this insatiable saga.
 It takes a little longer than I’d like to get going, but when it does, Persepolis Rising proves as pulse-pounding and poignant as any of its powerful predecessors, and given how near the end is from here, I don’t expect there to be another dull moment before the whole story’s over."

 Short story

 "Auberon"

 "Auberon" is a short story published by James S. A Corey set between Persepolis Rising and its sequel Tiamat's Wrath on November 12, 2019.
 It consists of 63 pages.
-The novella was received well, with an average rating on Goodreads of 4.5 stars.